lorin/cook-lectures-notes/transcripts/6-stark-vincennes-rpd-and-npm.md

 Especially if he's been calling and saying things and transplanting and all this sort of stuff.
 How does this happen?
 The answer is nobody really knows because one of the things that happens when you have this biggest screw up is that everybody starts lying and the Iranian sly, the Americans lie.

 The Iraqis apparently lie.
 Probably some Israelis lie in there someplace, but everybody's lying.
 Nobody's telling the truth.
 Nobody's being open about this.
 There are lots of investigations.
-There's a formal investigation by the Navy and by the evening, But all of this stuff gets censored and modified, it's, nobody's going to ever actually admit that anything went wrong.

-In fact, it takes several years afterwards for it to become clear that the plane was rising, that it was not part [00:31:00] of a coordinated attack, that it was not instance of an Airbus with an F 14 right behind it, that was cracking along and it's in its shadow so that it could drop down and shoot at the Americans.
+There's a formal investigation by the Navy.
+But all of this stuff gets censored and modified, nobody's going to ever actually admit that anything went wrong.
+In fact, it takes several years afterwards for it to become clear that the plane was rising, that it was not part of a coordinated attack, that it was [00:31:00] not, for instance, an Airbus with an F-14 right behind it, that was drafting along in its shadow so that it could drop down and shoot at the Americans.

 Wasn't anything like that.
-This is a plain old ordinary buck up.
+This is a plain old ordinary fuck-up.
 Okay, this is as bad as it gets.
 If you are an American Naval commander, but even worse.
 If you happen to be on board, this Arabian Airbus 300 is all those people die.

-This was a very big event and no one even though no one has got the company story and captures it all this sequence of events is not lost on the people in the military and they are, they're really confronted with a problem.
-If you were an Admiral in the U S Navy, you've got this problem on one hand and you don't shoot when you should have.
+This was a very big event and no one even though no one has got the complete story and captures it all.
+This sequence of events is not lost on the people in the military and they are, they're really confronted with a problem.
+If you were an Admiral in the U.S. Navy, you've got this problem.

-And now on the other hand, you do shoot when you shouldn't have, and these things are happening just about a year apart.
+On one hand, you don't shoot when you should have.
+And on the other hand, you do shoot when you shouldn't have.
+And these things are happening just about a year apart.
 In the same setting at the same times, the same situation.
-So you're confronted with [00:32:00] this problem.
+So you're confronted with this problem.
 You've got all this fancy technology.
-You've got all these devices that are supposed to help you conduct a war and you can't, you, you sometimes shooting down the wrong person and not shooting down the right one.
+You've got [00:32:00] all these devices that are supposed to help you conduct a war and you can't, you, you sometimes shooting down the wrong person and not shooting down the right one.

 And part of it is because this is a very pressurized place.
 The fact that everybody is close together means things have to be decided very quickly.
 There's no time to sort out what's going on.
 It's not like you're a thousand miles away and you see them coming.
 This is a place where things happen very quickly because everything's close together.

 And because there is no longer this kind of.
 World war three scenario where you have the Russians and the Americans shooting at each other, but rather you've got the Iranians and the Iraqi shooting at each other.
 And you are standing off on the side trying to keep things from getting here.
 The oil tankers, it's a different mission.

 It's a completely different mission.
 Something for which none of the technology was designed.
 The technology was designed to shoot down just about everything out there.
 So the Navy began some work.
-[00:33:00] I'm trying to understand what was going on here.
+I'm trying [00:33:00] to understand what was going on here.
 And this led to a couple of very interesting developments, which for our purposes are extremely useful.

 And the no what's useful about them is that if you have a situation where you do the opposite things in two different situations, and they're both wrong, you really have a problem on your hands.
 If.
 If you're going along and you just feel to shoot down things that you're supposed to shoot down, that's all it happens over and over again, you say, ah, our sensitivity threshold is set way too low.

 We need to become much more sensitive to what's going on so that when we see one of these things, we shoot it down.
 On the other hand, if you are constantly shooting down unarmed aircraft, No, your things that are non-combatants and you're destroying them.
 If you're doing that, you say gee, our sensitivity is way too low.

-We need to [00:34:00] raise wheat.
-Actually, I'm seeing it backwards.
+We need to raise wheat.
+Actually, I'm seeing it [00:34:00] backwards.
 We need to make ourselves get our sensitivity levels, Justin, so that we're not triggering on a hair trigger all the time.
 These are the wrong things to shoot at, but that's not what's happening.
 What's happening here is you have a situation.

 Where you have a combination of things that is not a clear sensitivity problem.
 Instead, you have a situation where you shoot at and destroy something you feel in one way here, and then you shoot and don't shoot at and destroy something up here in a different sort of city.
 It's not straightforward.
 You can't fix this just by adjusting the layers to be more or less.

 To real problem.
 I It's a genuine problem.
 You want to be able to discriminate between things that are attackers and things that aren't, but you're not doing that reliably.
 And it's clear from this that the Navy understands that they have to start understanding something about how people make decisions.

 Really.
-There really is no substitute [00:35:00] for understanding the captain and the commanding officers in the.
+There really is no substitute for understanding the captain and the [00:35:00] commanding officers in the.
 CIC and what their mental processes are.
 You have to know about this because these are the guys who somehow decided to do both of these things.
 And, admittedly, there are differences between the cases, but still you've got this big problem, which is how do people do this?

 And so this generates, this becomes a kind of a three mile Island for the Navy.